EncodetheWeb/simple_top_scroll/README.md

 # Install

-Download the .zip file and **rename it "simple_top_scroll"**.
+Download the .zip file and unzip it.
+Open the new unzipped "simple_top_scroll-master" folder and **rename subfolder to  "simple_top_scroll"**, compress this as .zip.
 Logon to your WordPress Admin console.
 Click on Plugins -> Add New then click 'Upload Plugin'.

 ![alt tag](http://encodetheweb.com/wordpress-theme-img/screenshot-scroll-1.PNG)

-Browse and select .zip file.
+Browse and select **"simple_top_scroll.zip"** file.
 Once installed click 'Activate'

 # Customizing